Wild Hogs

-Wild Hogs is a 2007 American biker road comedy film directed by Walt Becker and starring Tim Allen, John Travolta, Martin Lawrence and William H. Macy.
-It was released nationwide in the United States and Canada on March 2, 2007 to negative reviews but was a box office success.
+Wild Hogs is a 2007 American biker road comedy film written by Brad Copeland, directed by Walt Becker and starring Tim Allen, John Travolta, Martin Lawrence and William H. Macy.
+It was released nationwide in the United States and Canada on March 2, 2007.
+The film received negative reviews, but was a box office success that grossed over $253 million against a budget of $60 million.

 It was the last Touchstone Pictures film to be distributed by Buena Vista Pictures Distribution, after Disney retired the Buena Vista moniker across their company's divisions in the same year.
 The theatrical distribution label became Walt Disney Studios Motion Pictures.

 Plot

-Doug Madsen, Woody Stevens, Bobby Davis, and Dudley Frank are disillusioned middle-aged everymen in a Cincinnati suburb.
-Woody is a wealthy lawyer married to a supermodel; Doug is a dentist with trouble bonding with his son Billy; Bobby is a henpecked plumber disrespected by his wife Karen and daughters; and Dudley is a socially awkward, single computer programmer.
+Woody Stevens, Doug Madsen, Bobby Davis, and Dudley Frank are disillusioned middle-aged everymen in a Cincinnati suburb.
+Woody is a wealthy lawyer married to a supermodel; Doug is a dentist with trouble bonding with his son Billy; Bobby is a henpecked plumber disrespected by his wife Karen and two daughters Haley & Claire; and Dudley is a socially awkward, single computer programmer.
 They escape their routine lives on weekends by riding in their motorcycle club, the Wild Hogs.

 Woody's wife is divorcing him and rendering him bankrupt, so he convinces the other three to take a road trip to California.
 After several encounters on the trip they run into a roadhouse bar where they encounter the Del Fuegos, an outlaw biker gang headed by Jack Blade.
 Feeling disrespected by the Wild Hogs, Jack steals Dudley's bike, so he has to travel in a sidecar.

 Woody suggests they return to the bar to get Dudley's bike back but no one joins him.
 He secretly retrieves the bike and cuts the fuel lines of the gang's bikes, falsely telling the others he threatened a lawsuit.
 The Del Fuegos attempt to pursue the Wild Hogs to no avail.
 Jack's dropped cigarette ignites the leaking fuel and burns the bar down.

 The Wild Hogs run out of gas, so push their bikes to Madrid, New Mexico, where they are initially mistaken for the Del Fuegos.
 They learn that the Del Fuegos have been terrorizing the town, and Dudley falls in love with the diner owner Maggie.

 Two Del Fuegos, however, spot them, reporting their location to Jack.
 He tells them not to harm the Wild Hogs until he gets there, leaving them unable to fight back when Bobby confronts the pair and scares them off.
 The Wild Hogs are hailed as heroes and celebrate well into the night.